zanminkian/web-ide/README.md

 A: Change web vscode to a PWA.

 > Q: Some extensions, which use iframe to render UI, works not properly.
 Such as `git graph`.
-How to fix it.
+How to fix it?

 A: The reason is that you are accessing vscode in the browser while the website address is not `localhost` and protocol is not `https`.
 Here are some solutions.
 - Run command `ssh -CqTnNfL 8080:127.0.0.1:8080 my-remote-server` to forward proxy.
 And then access vscode via `http://localhost:8080`.